joejoebanks/ElectronYTDownloader/README.md

 ### Install ytdl-core Locally

-Install Electron forge using the following command
+Install ytdl-core to project folder using the following command

 ```bash
 cd ElectronYTDownloader